· · · · · ·

 Instructions

-3. To remove popsicles from the mold, remove the lid and run each well of the popsicle mold under cold water for a few seconds.
+4. To Remove Popsicle From The Mold, remove the lid and run each well of the popsicle mold under cold water for a few seconds.
 Gently wiggle the popsicle stick side to side to help loosen the popsicle from the mold.
 (If it’s not budging, just run it under cold water for a few more seconds and try again)

 • Prep Time: 10 minutes